starfederation/datastar-clojure/doc/implementing-adapters.md

 - the ring request
 - a map whose keys are:
+  - `:status`: the HTTP status for the response
+  - `:headers`: a map of `str -> str`, HTTP headers to add to the response.
-  - `:on-open` a mandatory callback that must be called when the SSE connection is opened.
+  - `:on-open`: a mandatory callback that must be called when the SSE connection is opened.
     It has 1 argument, the SSE Generator.
-  - `:on-close` A callback called when the SSE connection is closed.
+  - `:on-close`: A callback called when the SSE connection is closed.
     Each adapter may have a different parameters list for this callback, depending on what is relevant.
 Still the first parameter should be the SSE generator.
-  - `:headers` a map of `str -> str`, HTTP headers to add to the response.

 It has 2 responsibilities:

 - This function creates the SSE generator, gives the callbacks to it.
-- It must create a valid ring response with the correct HTTP SSE headers and merge the headers provided with `:headers`.
+- It must create a valid ring response with the correct HTTP SSE headers and merge the headers provided with the `:headers` option.
   See `starfederation.datastar.clojure.api.sse/headers`.

 ### `SSEGenerator` additional logic